 If the situation becomes so bad that it is damaging your health, then it is time to seek help or move on.
 If you think the behaviour you’re experiencing is tantamount to bullying then talk to your boss or HR department, who should support you to resolve the issue.

-See also: How to Learn From a Bad Boss
+See also: How to Deal With a Bad Boss

 It is very unusual that you manage a working life without encountering a controlling colleague, client or boss.
 When it happens, it can feel draining emotionally, and cause you to question your own thinking and abilities.
 Use some of these ideas and coping mechanisms if you’re faced with this issue, but don’t forget that you deserve to be treated with respect and dignity at work.
 If the problem continues, then don’t be afraid to speak up and seek help.